FOREX-Euro takes back some ground lost to dollar ahead of ECB

 Conservatives.

-dropping as low as $1.1306 on Monday, but its gains were seen
+after dropping as low as $1.1306 on Monday, but its gains were

 Lower oil prices helped push euro zone consumer prices into